 After a shortened career, Isaiah Rider is trying to turn his life around

 Being out of the NBA didn’t stop J.R.
 Rider’s legal troubles.
 In 2006, he was arrested after allegedly driving off with a former girlfriend against her will.
 The next year, he received a seven-month jail sentence for felony cocaine possession and evading an officer, serving half the time.

 “I regret it,” Rider told Marc Spears of Yahoo Sports.
 “I wish I could have it back.
 I had to face and go through all of that to just get to this point now.”

-Now 50, Rider has since established the Sky Rider Foundation, personally training and mentoring youth basketball players in the Phoenix, Arizona, area.
-In a 2013 interview with Bleacher Report, J.R. shared the goal of his organization:
+Rider has since established the Sky Rider Foundation, personally training and mentoring youth basketball players in the Phoenix, Arizona, area.
+In a 2013 interview with Bleacher Report, he shared the goal of his organization.

 “I just want to help kids,” Rider said.
 “With today’s economy, some parents cannot afford to send their kids to the extracurricular activities.
 It’s very costly, there are registration fees, equipment, uniforms, and shoe costs.
 If a kid has dreams to be somebody, I want to help.
 I want to stress academics, so if your grades are up, you can get a $250-$500 scholarship to help with the costs.”